• Latest

 Reprinted with permission from ACDA

-We are often charged with combining older and younger choirs together for a culminating song.
+We often combine older and younger choirs together for a finale.
 This can offer a great opportunity for younger students to see what their future might look like in choir, as well as show the community the power of choral music across the district.

 Combined High School/Middle School

 “Vive La Compagnie” arr.
 Audrey Snyder (TB) If you do any kind of Tenor/Bass only event, this is a great song for the students to sing together.
-The ranges work well for middle school voices, and the message of long live friendship is perfect.
-I have done this piece with soloists singing the call, which gives students opportunities to shine as well.
+The ranges work well for middle school voices, and the message of lifelong friendship is perfect.
+I have done this piece with soloists singing the call.

 “Can You Hear?” by Jim Papoulis (SATB) Kids love Papoulis.
 It’s as simple as that!
-His lyrics are always meaningful and intentional, and they give opportunities to talk about things that are important to children and how their voices matter.
-This piece has opportunities for solos.
-There are other voicings as well if this is something you would want to do with just treble singers.
+His lyrics are meaningful and intentional, and they give opportunities to talk about things important to children and how their voices matter.
+There are opportunities for solos and other voicings as well if this is something you would want to do with just treble singers.

 “The Cuckoo” arr.
-Robert Hugh (SABB) This was a huge hit when we had our combined concert with all the sending schools.
-Great range for the baritone voices and gives a lot of opportunity for claps, cajon, and additional folk instruments.
+Robert Hugh (SABB) This was a huge hit when we had our combined concert with other schools.
+Great range for the baritone voices and lots of opportunities for claps, cajon, and additional folk instruments.

 “Somewhere Only We Know” arr.
 Ed Lojeski (SAB).
 This Glee arrangement is really popular and has great ranges for all voices.
 Add a drum set and you’ve got a hit!